Framework-R-D/phlex-design/doc/algorithms.rst

    The :cpp:`config` C++ object provides access to the configuration parameters corresponding **only to the module containing the registration stanza.**
    In other words, one registration stanza may not access the configuration parameters of another registration stanza.

+   .. admonition:: Chris Green
+      :class: admonition-chg

+      Should we provide some limited access to framework configuration of interest (e.g. via an optional supplemental argument), such as global verbosity and/or debug flags?

-Except for the specification of :cpp:`make_tracks` and the HOF :cpp:`transform`, all other pieces of information may be provided through the configuration.
+Except for the specification of :cpp:`make_tracks` as the algorithm to be invoked, and :cpp:`transform` as the HOF, all other pieces of information may be provided through the configuration.

+.. admonition:: Chris Green
+   :class: admonition-chg

+   What about :cpp:`for_each()`?
+Would it be simpler to list only :cpp:`make_tracks` and "C++ operations on the :cpp:m object" as exceptions?

 Framework dependence in registration code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^